Chhrone/anevia-backend/README.md

 ### Option 2: Using the Deployment Script

-**Note:** This script assumes you already have a PostgreSQL database set up on your EC2 instance with the required 'scans' table.
+**Note:** This script assumes you already have a PostgreSQL database set up on your EC2 instance with the required 'scans' and 'users' tables.
 The script will NOT create or modify your database schema, only configure the connection.

 1. Clone the repository on your EC2 instance:
    ```